brandsafric/emenus/README.md

 # EMenus
-## A python-based full stack Restaurant Menu Application.
+## A python-based full stack Restaurant Menu Application that allows the creation of restaurant menus.
-## Utilizes Oauth2 Authentication for Google+ and Facebook IDs
+## Utilizes Oauth2 Authentication for Google+ and Facebook IDs for logiu access.
-## Clearly demonstrates use of full CRUD operations to a SQL database.

 Utilizes:
 * [Python 2.7](https://www.python.org/)